-Susan Goodman: How do you encourage the uniqueness of each individual?
-Kris Singh: I think for many people they have to feel comfortable and kind of own that part of who they are.
-Just being open about sharing their own perspectives with others... seeing things from a different viewpoint and accepting that other people's views may differ from their own...
+Susan Goodman: How do you encourage people to honor the uniqueness of each individual?

+How do you get each person to bring out their best and their background that's part of who they are, just being open about sharing their own perspectives with other people.
+For other people, I think it's important to be open to seeing things from a different viewpoint and accepting that other people's views may differ from our own...but to respect and be open to seeing things differently.